blockdeep/libro/src/medium/Enhance_Performance_with_Efficient_Data_Structures.md

 ## What should be avoided

-Using a `Vec` for frequent lookups, which requires linear-time search, can slow down performance in large data sets:
+Using a `Vec` for frequent lookups is often inefficient, as it requires linear-time search, which can significantly slow down performance with large data sets:

 ```rust
 // Linear search